pelloaspuru/pelloaspuru.github.io/index.md

       <a href="javascript:void(0);" onclick="toggle('abstract_coal')">Abstract</a>
     </p>
     <div id="abstract_coal" style="display:none;">
       <p>I document how electricity regulators protect local coal mines at the expense of higher electricity prices.
-I focus on the U.S. electricity generation sector over 2008-2019, when demanding environmental regulations and stiff competition forced coal plants to either upgrade or close.
+I focus on the U.S. electricity generation sector over 2008-2019, when new environmental standards and stiff competition forced coal plants to either upgrade or close.
 Exploiting geographical and institutional variation, I show that regulators approved upgrades primarily to support local mines.
 Using a dynamic discrete choice model, I evaluate the political feasibility of welfare-improving policies.
 I show that consumer-to-mine transfers neutralize this distortion, enabling faster coal plant closures and thereby reducing both electricity prices and emissions</p>
     </div>
   </dd>
 </dl>